junhuawa/junhuawa.github.io/_posts/datastructure/2016-09-02-rbtree-vs-AVL-tree.md

 * To keep track of the virtual memory segments for a process - the start address of the range serves as the key.
 * In various implementations of Associative Data structures (for e.g C++ STL uses RB tree internally to implement Set and Map)
 * HashMap in java 8 uses RB tree instead of linked list to store key value pair in the bucket corresponding to hash of key.

+### Why AVL Tree is more suitable for search than red-black tree?